-There’s no definitive way to actually own your brand’s search results – i.e. to ensure that your site appears on the first page when someone searches for your business name on Google or any other search engine.
-Any search engine optimization (SEO) company who promises they can do this is lying to you.
+There’s no definitive way to actually own your brand’s search results – i.e., to ensure that your site appears on the first page when someone searches for your business name on Google or any other search engine.
+Any search engine optimization (SEO) company that promises they can do this is lying to you.
 However, you can “own” these search results in the sense that you can put a few tips in place to make it very likely that you’ll rank high when someone searches for your brand’s name on Google.

 Start with creating a website if you don’t have one already.

-Your URL should be as close to your company’s name as possible, and a .com, rather than a .net or other extension.
+Your URL should be as close to your company’s name as possible and a .com rather than a .net or other extension.
 Make sure you add some content to this site, including an about page and contact information, and sprinkle the name of your company within this text on your website.

 Consider starting a blog on your company site.
 Blogs are not online diaries, as some people may think.
 In fact, what you’re reading right now is a blog.
 They are simply a way to post information regularly in an organized manner.
 For example, if you own a restaurant, you might post your weekly specials, information about drink deals, and even fun recipes that people can try at home.
 Google likes websites that are updated often, and a blog gives you a way to do this.

 Next, sign up for social networks, again, using a name that is as close to your business name as possible.

 Use the same name across all networks if you can, which is helpful for brand recognition.
 It also helps to use the same profile picture for your business across all networks.